danyo1399/claptastic/README.md

 Dont forget to add /claptastic/ to the end of the url.

 ## Publish to github docs
-- Just run npm script npm run publish to update docs folder
+- Just run npm script npm run publish publish to github
 - check in to main and youre done.